rdf-elixir/website/content/rdf-ex/data-structures.md

 Blank nodes can be written more shortly in the query pattern with atoms starting with an underscore.

 ::: tip
 Blank nodes in query patterns have the interesting property to behave like variables which don't show up in the results.
-So, they can be quite convient for intermediary variables.
+So they can be quite convient for intermediary variables.
 :::

 ```elixir